shapesinc/api-examples/php/README.md

 2. **Configure your environment**

-   - Copy `.env.example` to `.env` in the same directory as your script.
+   - Copy `.env.example` contents to `.env` in the same directory as your script(create new .env file if no).
    - Edit `.env` to set your Shapes.inc API key and default bot name:

      ```